flamfik/bs-engineering/linkedin/README.md

 This directory stores the LinkedIn strategy and reusable text blocks.

 LinkedIn should not read like a copied CV.
-It should tell the same story as the resume, but in a more human way: where I come from, what connects my experience and what kind of technical problems I want to work on next.
+It should tell the same story as the resume: where I come from, what connects My experience and what kind of technical problems I want to work on next.

 ## Profile direction